scala-android/sbt-android/README.md

 ## Advanced Usage ##

+* Consuming apklib and aar artifacts from other projects
+  * `import android.Dependencies.{apklib,aar}` to use apklib() and aar()
+  * `libraryDependencies += apklib("groupId" % "artifactId" % "version", "optionalArtifactFilename")`
+    * Basically, wrap the typical dependency specification with either apklib() or aar() to consume the library
+    * For library projects in a multi-project build that transitively include either aar or apklibs, you will need to add a dependency statement into your main-project's settings:
+      * `collectResources in Android <<= collectResources in Android dependsOn (compile in Compile in otherLibraryProject)`
 * Multi-project builds
   * See https://gist.github.com/1897936 for an example of how to setup the root project